johnshearing/PrivateKeyVault/README.md

 That's it! now sdb is a clone of sda.

-If you want to check that the two SD cards are exactly the same and that the copy process worked properly then you can execute the following commands one at a time.
+**Check that the two SD cards are exactly the same and that the copy process worked properly.**
+**Do not fail to make this check**
+Execute the following commands one at a time.
 These commands take a long time to run and will not show any sign on the screen that they are working.
 If your SD card to USB adaptor is like mine however, lights will flash while the command is running.
 So when running these commands don't think that your pi is hung.